Pope To Visit Belgium, Luxembourg In September - UrduPoint

 Pope To Visit Belgium, Luxembourg In September

-"His Holiness Pope Francis will make an apostolic journey to Luxembourg on September 26 and in Belgium from September 26 to 29, going to Brussels, Louvain and Louvain-la-Neuve," it said in a statement.
+"His Holiness Pope Francis will make an apostolic journey to Luxembourg on September 26 and in Belgium from September 26 to 29, going to Brussels, Louvain and Louvain-la-Neuve," the Vatican said in a statement.

 The last papal visit to Belgium was in 1995, when John Paul II attended the beatification in Brussels of 19th century Flemish priest Jozef De Veuster, known as Father Damien.

+"All the more so because the Pope visits very few European countries, and even fewer in Western Europe," added Brussels archbishop and conference president Luc Terlinden.

+Francis had previously indicated he would be visiting Belgium, but the timing may raise questions.

-The trip will come less than a fortnight after Pope Francis makes an ambitious trip encompassing Indonesia, Papua New Guinea, East Timor and Singapore between September 2 and 13.
+The trip will come less than a fortnight after the pontiff returns from an ambitious trip to Indonesia, Papua New Guinea, East Timor and Singapore between September 2 and 13.

 The pontiff, who uses a wheelchair, has suffered increasing health problems in recent years, from knee pain to surgery for a hernia and on his colon.